AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/index.md

 You can file PRs on GitHub and [request review](STUB-LINK to review) to ultimately be able to merge your code.
 The following components will be present in each PR:

-- A summary of line-by-line differences between the feature branch and the main branch.
+- A summary of line-by-line differences between the feature branch and the main branch, created by GitHub.
 - A summary, written by the contributor, describing the contents of changes proposed in the pull request.
-- A history of all commits made on the feature branch.
+- A history of all commits made on the feature branch, created by GitHub.

 !!! note "Learn more about pull requests"
     For more details on pull requests, see: